Supplier Code of Conduct

 - Prohibit the use, possession, distribution, or sale of illegal drugs while on Sitecore-owned or -leased property.

-Sitecore recognizes its social responsibility to protect the environment and expects its Suppliers to share its commitment by responding to challenges posed by climate change and by working toward protecting the environment.
-As a part of this commitment, all Sitecore Suppliers must:
+Sitecore recognizes its social responsibility to protect the environment and expects its Suppliers to share its commitment by responding to challenges posed by climate change and by working toward sustainability and protecting the environment.
+As a part of this commitment, all Suppliers must:

 - Obtain, maintain, and keep current all required environmental permits and registrations.
 Suppliers must follow the operational and reporting requirements of such permits.